DavideMassidda/CartPole/README.md

 # Solving the Cart Pole problem with vanilla policy gradient algorithm

-CartPole is a 2D playing environment of the [gym Python library](https://github.com/openai/gym) from OpenAI.
-The games provided by `gym` have a special feature: you can interact with the playing environment by command line.
-Therefore, by using a terminal, you can get the status of the environment, make your action and evaluate the new status of the environment, then take another action, and so on until the game termination.
+CartPole is a 2D playing environment of the [Gym Python library](https://github.com/openai/gym) from OpenAI, now maintained by the Farama Foundation under the name of Gymnasium.
+The games provided by Gym have a special feature: you can interact with the playing environment by command line.
+Therefore, by using a terminal, you can get the status of the environment, take your action and evaluate the new status of the environment, then take another action, and so on until the game termination.

-To get started with `gym`, please inspect the [official page](https://www.gymlibrary.dev/).
-Moreover, you can find a good tutorial [here](https://blog.paperspace.com/getting-started-with-openai-gym/).
+To get started with `gymnasium`, please inspect the [official page](https://gymnasium.farama.org/).
+Moreover, [here](https://blog.paperspace.com/getting-started-with-openai-gym/) you can find a good tutorial based on the original Gym.

+## Requirements

+This repository is based on the Python package `gymnasium` version `0.28.1`.
+Gymnasium is a fork of OpenAI's Gym library maintained by developers of the Farama Foundation (OpenAI no longer maintains the original project).

 ## The cart pole problem